Protect Yourself Against Fraud

 Always bear in mind that security does not stop or start with the technology alone.
 Most security issues can be prevented by simply using common sense.

-• If you get an email, phone call, or text alert about an account, don’t respond before you verify that it’s legitimate.
-It is best to verify by initiating a call to Calcasieu Teachers & Employees Credit Union at 337.433.4525 before responding to any communication.
+- If you get an email, phone call, or text alert about an account, don’t respond before you verify it’s legitimate.
+It is best to verify by calling Calcasieu Teachers & Employees Credit Union at 337.433.4525 before responding to any communication.